 The most common mistake beginner surfers make is putting their wetsuits on backwards or even inside out!
 Since no one has shown you how to correctly put on a wetsuit, it's actually quite easy to make this mistake.

 All logos should be on the outside of the suit, and if the wetsuit has a long vertical zip then the zip should be at the back of the suit.
+These things should be correctly aligned if the wetsuit is on a hanger.
 Wetsuits with a smaller horizontal zip are chest zip wetsuits, and hence the zip should be at the front.
 Be sure to tuck your boots, gloves, and/or hood into your suit if you plan to wear them for colder waters.

 3. Having your leash on the right foot

 Again, a very simple mistake to make.
 Your leash should always be on your back foot.
 Regular-footed people will wear the leash on their right foot, and goofy people will wear it on their left foot.

 A leash's position depends on its size.
 If it is a regular size leash, it will go around your ankle.
 The most popular type of leash is an ankle leash.
 SUPs and longboards may come with calf leashes, which can be distinguished by their circumference.

 Correct duckdiving technique can save you a lot of energy and enable you to have a more productive surfing session.
 Surfing on a longboard or mini mal can be challenging if you don't master the rolling technique of duck-diving waves, also known as an eskimo roll.
 Generally, these boards are too large to push under a wave like a shortboard would.